-Thai-Style Tofu with Pineapple and Vegetables
+Thai-Style Tofu or Tempeh with Pineapple and Vegetables

 Despite the fairly long ingredient list, this Thai-style tofu dish is a quick, easy preparation with lots of healthy components.
 You need only some noodles or grains and a simple salad to make a satisfying meal.
 This is a nice change of pace from more common soy sauce flavored stir-fries, but it’s every bit as delectable.

 - 1 medium onion, quartered and thinly sliced

 - 2 cups small broccoli florets

 - 2 cups fresh pineapple chunks, or one 15- to 16-ounce can

 pineapple chunks, drained (reserve juice for a different use)

 - 2 teaspoons good quality curry powder, more or less to taste